Just-in-time and distributed task representations in language models: Abstract

 \section{Abstract}

 Many of language models' impressive capabilities originate from their in-context learning: based on instructions or examples, they can infer and perform new tasks without weight updates.
 In this work, we investigate \emph{when} representations for new tasks are formed in language models, and \emph{how} these representations change over the course of context.
-We focus on ``transferrable'' task representations---vector representations that can restore task contexts in another instance of the model, even without the full prompt.
-We show that these representations evolve in non-monotonic and sporadic ways, and are distinct from a more inert representation of high-level task categories that persists throughout the context.
-Specifically, when more examples are provided in the context, transferrable task representations successfully condense evidence.
-This allows better transfer of task contexts and aligns well with the performance improvement.
-However, this evidence accrual process exhibits strong locality along the sequence dimension, coming online only at certain tokens---despite task identity being reliably decodable throughout the context.
-Moreover, these local but transferrable task representations tend to capture minimal ``task scopes'', such as a semantically-independent subtask.
-For longer and composite tasks, models rely on more temporally-distributed representations.
-This two-fold locality (temporal and semantic) underscores a kind of just-in-time computational process that language models use to perform new tasks on the fly.
+We study two different task representations: those that are ``transferrable''---vector representations that can transfer task contexts to another model instance, even without the full prompt---and simpler representations of high-level task categories.
+We show that transferrable task representations evolve in non-monotonic and sporadic ways, while task identity representations persist throughout the context.
+Specifically, transferrable task representations exhibit a two-fold locality.
+They successfully condense evidence when more examples are provided in the context.
+But this evidence accrual process exhibits strong \emph{temporal} locality along the sequence dimension, coming online only at certain tokens---despite task identity being reliably decodable throughout the context.
+In some cases, transferrable task representations also show \emph{semantic} locality, capturing a small task ``scope'' such as an independent subtask.
+Language models thus represent new tasks on the fly through both an inert, sustained sensitivity to the task and an active, just-in-time representation to support inference.